KSPModdingLibs/KSPCommunityFixes/README.md

 - **HidePartUpgradeExtendedInfo** [KSP 1.8.0 - 1.12.3]<br/>Hides irrelevant extended info on the part tooltip for PartUpgrades in the RnD screen.
 - [**AutoSavedCraftNameAtLaunch**](https://github.com/KSPModdingLibs/KSPCommunityFixes/issues/30) [KSP 1.8.0 - 1.12.3]<br/>Append `[Auto-Saved Ship]` when relevant in the Launchpad / Runway UI.<br/><img src="https://github.com/KSPModdingLibs/KSPCommunityFixes/raw/master/Screenshots/AutoSavedCraftNameAtLaunch.png" width="200"/>
 - [**ShowContractFinishDates**](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/36) [KSP 1.12.0 - 1.12.3]<br/>For archived contracts, show accepted/finished dates.
-- **NoIVA** [KSP 1.8.0 - 1.12.3]<br/>Allow to disable IVA functionality and prevent related assets from being loaded, which can speed-up loading, reduce RAM/VRAM usage and increase FPS.
+- **NoIVA** [KSP 1.8.0 - 1.12.3]<br/>Allow to disable IVA functionality and prevent related assets from being loaded, reducing RAM/VRAM usage and slightly increasing performance in some cases.
 Has a "use placeholder IVA" option allowing to keep crew portraits.
 This patch is disabled by default and must be enabled from the KSP "ESC" settings menu.
 It has no entry in the `Settings.cfg` file and require a restart to take effect.
 Do not use this option alongside IVA mods like RPM or MAS.

 #### Performance tweaks